Advantage Solutions Inc. Commitments Disclosure

 Commercial Matters

-The Company has been involved in various litigation matters and arbitrations with respect to commercial matters arising with various vendors, clients and third parties.
+The Company has also been involved in various litigation matters and arbitrations with respect to commercial matters arising with clients, vendors and third-party sellers of businesses.
 The Company has retained outside counsel to represent it in these matters and is vigorously defending its interests.

 Legal Matters Related to Take 5